Vasileios20/real-estate/README.md

 #### Message page

   The [Message Page](/documentation/features/Message_Page.png) displays the message in a card with the fields of name, email, subject and
-    message
+    message.

 ### Sign in Page

-The [Sign in Page](/documentation/features/Sign_in.png) displays the Sign in form, an image on the right and a link to sign up page
+The [Sign in Page](/documentation/features/Sign_in.png) displays the Sign in form, an image on the right and a link to sign up page.

 ### Sign up Page